aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 ## Create AWS Service Catalog portfolio and product based on Terraform

-1. Copy the following files to the **terraform-config-[YOUR-ACCOUNT-ID]** bucket: **Note** This bucket was created for you by the install CloudFormation stack.
-    - ServiceCatalogSamples/sc-sample-lamp.json
-    - ServiceCatalogSamples/sc-sample-lamp.tf
-    - ServiceCatalogSamples/sc-sample-port-product-setup.json
-    - ServiceCatalogSamples/sc-sample-S3.json
-    - ServiceCatalogSamples/sc-sample-S3.tf
+1. Choose the **scterraform-[YOUR-ACCOUNT-ID]** bucket

-2. View the files via the S3 console
+2. In the S3 Console, choose the **https://s3.amazonaws.com/scterraform-[YOUR-ACCOUNT-ID]/ServiceCatalogSamples/sc-sample-port-product-setup.json** file
-3. Choose the **sc-sample-port-product-setup.json** file https://s3.amazonaws.com/scterraform-[YOUR-ACCOUNT-ID]/ServiceCatalogSamples/sc-sample-port-product-setup.json
-4. Copy the URL
+3. Copy the URL
 5. Sign in to the AWS Console using the hub account.
 6. Navigate to the CloudFormation console https://console.aws.amazon.com/cloudformation/
 7. Verify the **region**.
 8. Choose **Create Stack**.
 9. Under Choose a template, select Specify an Amazon S3 template URL.
-10. Paste the URL you copied in step 4
+10. Paste the URL you copied in the step above.
 12. For Stack name, type **SCTFportfoliosetup**.
 13. For all the other parameters use the defaults.
 14. Choose **Next**.